 In August 2018, GASB issued SGAS No. 90, "Majority Equity Interests" (GASB No. 90).
-The objectives of this statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
+The objectives of this statement are (1) to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and (2) to improve the relevance of financial statement information for certain component units.
 GASB No. 90 defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
 A majority equity interest that meets the definition of an investment should be measured using the equity method.
 For all other holdings of a majority equity interest, a government should report the legally separate organization as a component unit.
 The government should report an asset related to the majority equity interest using the equity method.
 This statement is effective for the Agency in 2019.
-The Agency is currently assessing the financial statement impact of adopting this statement but does not expect it to be material.
+The Agency has assessed the financial statement impact of adopting the new statement, and since the Agency does not have majority equity interests in any legally separate organizations, this statement has no impact on the Agency.